World Health Organization says COVID-19 outbreak a pandemic | CBC News

 1/5 <a href="https://twitter.com/hashtag/COVID19?src=hash&ref_src=twsrc%5Etfw">#COVID19</a> Risk to Canadians: people over 65 years of age and people with a weakened immune system or underlying medical condition are at a higher risk of developing severe disease.—@CPHO_Canada

-As of Wednesday morning, Canada has reported 101 cases of COVID-19, including:
+As of Wednesday afternoon, Canada had 102 confirmed or presumptive COVID-19 cases, including:

 - 39 in British Columbia, including 2 health-care workers.